David Wheaton

 David Wheaton (born June 2, 1969) is an American author, radio host, columnist, and former professional tennis player.

-Personal

-Born in Minneapolis as the youngest of four children.
-In his tennis carrier, he dated tennis star Mary Joe Fernández around 1990-1992.
-Wheaton married in 2009 and has one son.

-Tennis career
+Early life

-Wheaton started tennis at age four, played in his first tournament at eight, won the Minnesota State High School tennis title in 1984 as a freshman, trained at the Nick Bollettieri Tennis Academy for his last two-and-a-half years of high school, played one year at Stanford, and then competed for 13 years on the professional tour.
+Wheaton was born in Minneapolis as the youngest of four children.
+He started playing tennis at age four and played in his first tournament aged eight.
+He won the Minnesota State High School tennis title in 1984 as a freshman.
+He trained at the Nick Bollettieri Tennis Academy for his last two-and-a-half years of high school and played one year at Stanford.

 Juniors

 In 1987, Wheaton won the US Open junior title and was the No. 1 ranked junior player in the US.
 In 1988, he helped Stanford University's tennis team win the NCAA team title and received the Block S Award as the most outstanding freshman athlete at Stanford.

 Pro tour

 Wheaton turned professional on July 4, 1988 and won his first top-level singles title in 1990 at the U.S. Clay Court Championships in Kiawah Island, South Carolina.
-He was also runner-up in the 1990 US Open men's doubles (with Paul Annacone).
+He was also runner-up in the men's doubles at the 1990 US Open, partnering with Paul Annacone.

 The most significant highlights of his career came in 1991.
 He won the Grand Slam Cup in Munich, beating Michael Chang in straight sets in the final 7–5, 6–2, 6–4.
-He also reached the semifinals of singles at Wimbledon (beating Petr Korda, Cédric Pioline, Ivan Lendl, Jan Gunnarsson and Andre Agassi in the quarterfinals before being knocked-out by Boris Becker), and was a men's doubles runner-up at the Australian Open (partnering with his former Stanford teammate Patrick McEnroe).
+He also reached the semifinals of singles at Wimbledon (beating Petr Korda, Cédric Pioline, Ivan Lendl, Jan Gunnarsson and Andre Agassi in the quarterfinals before being knocked-out by Boris Becker).
+He was a men's doubles runner-up at the Australian Open (partnering with his former Stanford teammate Patrick McEnroe).
 Wheaton reached his career-high singles ranking of world No. 12 in July 1991.

 During his career, Wheaton won three top-level singles and three doubles titles, representing the US in Davis Cup (v.
 Australia, 1993) reached the semifinals or better in either singles or doubles of every Grand Slam tournament, and defeated highly ranked players such as Andre Agassi, Jimmy Connors, Ivan Lendl, Stefan Edberg, Jim Courier, and Michael Chang.

 He retired from the professional tour in 2001, following a series of injuries.
 Since then he has played in some senior tour events, winning the "Wimbledon Over 35 Doubles" championship in 2004 (with T.J.
 Middleton).